git/git.github.io/rev_news/drafts/edition-24.md

     Bitcoin and other blockchain-based distributed ledger systems are "gossip protocols", and require always-on Internet access, not available in much of Africa.
-What is needed is a way to perform transactions off-line, with later reconcilliation step.
+What is needed is a way to perform transactions off-line, with later reconciliation step.
 This means that the system needs to store timestamps in its blockchain...
 Meredith noticed that is what Git does!
 The presented solution uses [ledger-cli][] / [hledger][]